kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 This is an excellent example of how simple synchronous repositories compose with distributed-system patterns.

-## Virtual Threads Do Not Fix Distributed Transactions
+## Virtual Threads Do Not Fix Distributed Transactions { #virtual-threads-distributed }

 A transaction that holds a database connection while waiting for another service is still risky.
 The virtual thread may park cheaply, but locks and